 According to Comparably, as of 2022, freelance graphic designers and character designers make between $27,560 to $81,320 annually, with an average of $46,900 per year.

-Similar to my previous post, this post is a guide as to how your can price your work fairly, and in being able to determine the reasons behind your pricing and rates (rather than just plucking figures from thin air), you may be able to justify them better and also hold firm when the client wants to negotiate.
+Similar to my previous post, this post is a guide as to how your can price your work fairly, and in being able to determine the reasons behind your pricing and higher rates (rather than just plucking figures from thin air), you may be able to justify them better and also hold firm when the client wants to negotiate.

 Let’s go through how you can set your freelance character design rates!

-What Is Character Designing?
+What Is Freelance Character Design?

 Memorable characters from famous past games include: